What It Is

-While symptoms of strep throat usually go away within a few days without direct treatment, doctors will prescribe antibiotics to help prevent related complications such as rheumatic fever, and it reduces the length of time a person is contagious.
+While symptoms of strep throat can go away within a few days without direct treatment, doctors will prescribe antibiotics to help prevent related complications that can be serious, such as rheumatic fever.
+Taking antibiotics reduces the length of time a person is contagious.

 Why It's Done

-The throat culture test can help determine the cause of a sore throat.
-Often, a sore throat is caused by a virus, but a throat culture will determine if it's definitely caused by strep bacteria so doctors can provide proper treatment.
+The throat culture test can help find the cause of a sore throat.
+Often, a sore throat is caused by a virus, but a throat culture will see if it's definitely caused by strep bacteria, helping doctors decide on the proper treatment.

 Encourage your child to stay still during the procedure.
 Be sure to tell the doctor if your child has taken any antibiotics recently, and try to have your child avoid antiseptic mouthwash before the test as this could affect test results.

 A health professional will ask your child to tilt his or her head back and open his or her mouth as wide as possible.
 If the back of the throat cannot be seen clearly, the tongue will be pressed down with a flat stick (tongue depressor) to provide a better view.
-A clean swab will be rubbed over the back of the throat, over the tonsils, and over any red or sore areas to collect a sample.
+A clean, soft cotton swab will be lightly brushed over the back of the throat, over the tonsils, and over any red or sore areas to collect a sample.

 You may wish to hold your child on your lap during the procedure to prevent movement that could make it difficult for the health professional to obtain an adequate sample.